Rachel Hall, MPH, MPP

 Before joining LFA, Rachel worked with a research team on a state-wide reproductive health policy study.
 She also worked in direct patient service, providing education and counseling at a community health clinic.

 Rachel enjoys trekking and outdoor exploration, international travel, and running.
-In her free time she volunteers at Northern California Family Dog Rescue.

 - Bachelor of Science, Journalism, Northwestern University